MecAtlantiss/MecDrumsAlarm/README.md

 [Download the ZIP file of the lastest release here and put them into the Addons folder of your WoW installation.](https://github.com/MecAtlantiss/MecDrumsAlarm/releases/latest)

-If the addon doesn't appear in-game, then you likely put the wrong folders into your Addons folder.
+If the addon doesn't appear in-game, then you likely put the wrong folder into your Addons folder.

 # Commands